Treatment of Crohn's disease

 68%

-Additional surgery within 2 years for re-operated patients
+Additional surgery within 2 years for reoperated patients

-Consequences of Repeated Small Bowel Surgery
+Results of Repeated Small Bowel Surgeries

-If you are considering bowel resection surgery,
+If you have been considering bowel resection surgery,

 Inquiry AI